Aietix/Argveta/README.md

-# Argveta: VirusTotal Subdomain Finder
+# Argveta — recursively discover subdomains using the VirusTotal API.

 This Python script uses the VirusTotal API to recursively fetch subdomains of a given domain.
 It is designed to help security researchers discover subdomains.